Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 02.57.59 UTC
+- WIB: Jumat, 6 Maret 2026 03.48.58 UTC
-- WITA: Jumat, 6 Maret 2026 03.57.59 UTC
+- WITA: Jumat, 6 Maret 2026 04.48.58 UTC
-- WIT: Jumat, 6 Maret 2026 04.57.59 UTC
+- WIT: Jumat, 6 Maret 2026 05.48.58 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship